rbisdorff/Digraph3/docSphinx/tutorial.rst

 Suppose that we see flying in random multiple criteria performances from a given model of random performance tableau (see the :py:mod:`randomPerfTabs` module).

 The question we address here is to rate a newly incoming performance vector on the basis of the quantiles of the so far observed performance vectors.
-To do so, we are inspired by [CHAM-2006]_, who present an efficient algorithm for incrementally updating a quantile-binned cumulative density function (CDF) with newly observed CDFs.
+To do so, we are inspired by [CHAM-2006]_ and [NumRec-2007]_, who present an efficient algorithm for incrementally updating a quantile-binned cumulative density function (CDF) with newly observed CDFs.

 The :py:class:`performanceQuantiles.PerformanceQuantiles` class implements the performance quantiles estimation of a given performance tableau.
 The main components are: